 Q: Are there other College Counseling events or engagement opportunities happening in the winter and spring that you’d like to mention?

-A: Actually, we are about to host our annual 9th/10th Grade Parent/Guardian program this week (on January 6)!
-In April we work with other independent schools in the area to offer a college fair for our seniors, and in May we are meeting with 9th- and 10th-graders during the school day to provide the seminars I mentioned earlier.
+A: In early January we hosted the aforementioned annual 9th/10th Grade Parent/Guardian program.
+In April we work with other independent schools in the area to offer a college fair for our juniors, and in May we are meeting with 9th- and 10th-graders during the school day to provide the seminars I mentioned earlier.

 Q: You’ve been a part of the Wheeler community for a long time—first as a student, and now you’re the parent of both a current student and an alum, in addition to being a faculty member.
 Why is Wheeler the school–in so many ways(!)–for you?

-A: It’s true–this is my 24th year in the College Counseling Office, and if you include my days as a student, my 30th year at Wheeler!
-My decision to take this job way back in 1998 was in part because I knew that I wanted my kids, who I didn’t even have at the time, to be part of what I have come to call this “yeasty” community–ideas and people are growing here all the time!
+A: It’s true–this is my 25th year in the College Counseling Office, and if you include my days as a student, my 31st year at Wheeler!
+My decision to take this job in 1998 was in part because I knew that I wanted my kids, who I didn’t even have at the time, to be part of what I have come to call this “yeasty” community–ideas and people are growing here all the time!

 My daughter graduated from Wheeler in 2020.
-She drove five hours home from college this fall to be a demonstrator in the biology labs during our Open House because she feels so strongly about Wheeler and the excellent preparation she received here.
+She is now double-majoring in neuroscience and dance – two subjects she explored in great depth through the Wheeler curriculum.
 As a student, she was a member of the Wheeler School Dance Company, a Peer Supporter, a member of the Community Standards Board, and was privileged to represent Wheeler at the NAIS Student Diversity Leadership Conference.
 She has felt exceptionally well-prepared to be a scholar and a leader in college.
-My son is a sophomore this year, and he has been a Co-President of his class and a member of the varsity baseball team.
+My son is a junior this year, and he has been a Co-President of his class, a Peer Supporter and a Math Assistant and a member of the varsity baseball and indoor track and field teams.
 He also loves being part of the tech crew for our theater productions.
-They love that Wheeler is a place of “and”–you can be in the performing arts and an athlete and a student leader without having to compromise one for the other.
+Both of them love that Wheeler is a place of “and”–you can be in the performing arts and an athlete and a student leader without having to compromise one for the other.
 Perhaps most important to each of us, though, are the connections between all community members at Wheeler that last far beyond a student’s graduation.
 For us, the words Wheeler and family are synonymous–there is no place like Wheeler!